LBNL-ETA/frads/docs/how-to/guide_rad1.md

 If you already have a Radiance model setup, you can skip this step and follow along using your own.

-If you don't have a model already we can use `genradroom` to get ourself a simple Radiance model.
+If you don't have a model already we can use `gen room` to get ourself a simple Radiance model.

 Let's generate a open-office sized side-lit room